 Students can select their residence based on their individual preferences, including catering provision, room type, contract length, facilities and cost.
 Some residences will include their own bars, common rooms, cinema rooms and fitness facilities.
 All first year residences are within walking distance of campus or easily accessible by public transport.

 Living in halls is a great way to meet new people, socialise and adjust to university life.
 Each residence will run its own programme of events throughout the year, from boat parties to meditation workshops.
 Residences compete for the coveted Halls Cup, awarded to the most active hall community.

 Visit our accommodation webpages to find out about the variety of accommodation available, costs and view our 360° tours.

-There are lots of opportunities to visit LSE, including Undergraduate Open Days, campus tours, drop-in sessions and subject specific taster events.
+There are lots of opportunities to visit LSE, including Open Days, campus tours, drop-in sessions and subject specific taster events.
 Find out more at our Visit LSE webpage.

 We also offer a number of ways for prospective students to experience LSE from home.
 You can attend admissions and career related webinars, listen to podcasts from previous Undergraduate Open Days and watch our student profile videos.
 Our student blogs and video diaries give you an insight into what it’s really like to be an LSE student.